- Default Networks

 Search Domain: By default, Firewalla uses .lan for all local networks by default, you can set different search domains for different local networks as needed.

-In order to provide better control of the NAT functionality in the Firewalla Gold.
+In order to provide better control of the NAT functionality in Firewalla.
 We have consolidated all NAT functions under Network -> NAT Settings.
 If you do not have advanced networks, there is no need to modify this.

 Source NAT (default on):